Paesaggio Urbano: Scientific Committee

-Web Site and the Vimeo Channel
+Website and the Vimeo Channel

-The magazine went online and created a web site to make its archive available to a wider audience.
+The magazine went online and created a website to make its archive available to a wider audience.
 The website is constantly updated with the latest issues.

 Issues released before 2010 present magazines' covers and the complete table of contents.
 Issues published from 2011 presents English abstracts of all articles and an English version of the main articles.

 Since 2012 the magazine launched a Vimeo channel offering a number of videos and documentaries which complete the èrinted articles and provide more insights on the leading topics.